VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 ```

 :::info
-The license checker requires an internet connection to fetch the data from [Dart's package manager][pub].
+ We do not collect any information about your project or dependencies.
+The license checker doesn't require an internet connection, it detects licenses locally using [Dart's package analyzer][https://pub.dev/packages/pana] license detector.
 :::

 ## Arguments ⚙️